mjgs/freelancer/README.md

         - Update the Footer section with your domain name and venture name
         - Add analytics code snippets in head and body section (e.g. google analytics / tag manager etc)

+    About the profile data - Set the landing page domain and services page domain to two different domain names to have them served on different domains.
+Set them to the same domain if both are to be served from the same domain name.

     About the pricing data - add/remove services as needed, use the same format as already in the sample file.
 Each service should have 3 packages (basic, standard, premium).
 You can name the services whatever you like.

 5. Setup 3rd party site accounts